Civil Society Recommendations for the UNSG’s Panel on Critical Energy Transition Minerals

 Women, Infants and Children Care Initiative Nigeria

-Women’s Earth and Climate Action Network (WECAN) USA
+Women’s Earth and Climate Action Network (WECAN) United States

 Women’s International League for Peace and Freedom Germany